Getting started with Tehama Administration

 If you wish to grant access to a company that does not have a Tehama organization yet, select the option in the dialog to invite a new organization.
 The contact that you specify will create a new Tehama organization for their company.

-See the Invite organizations to join a Room section in the Room Membership User Guide for more details.
+See the Invite organizations to join an Enclave section in the Enclave Membership User Guide for more details.

-Only the Admin user and Org Manager and Room Managers (who are members of the Room) of an organization in the Room can add/request members join the Room.
+Only the Org Admin user and Org Manager and Enclave Managers (who are members of the Enclave) of an organization in the Enclave that is not the connected organization can propose members join the Enclave.

-With members (and teams) now created, the next task is to grant member access to your Room.
+With members (and teams) now created, the next task is to grant member access to your Enclave.

-If your organization is your Room's connected organization, then you can directly add members.
+If your organization is your Enclave's connected organization, then you can directly add members.

-If your organization is not your Room's connected organization, then you can only propose members, and the connected organization will approve (or reject) your proposals.
+If your organization is not your Enclave's connected organization, then you can only propose members, and the connected organization will approve (or reject) your proposals.

-Choose one method below to add members or teams to the Room.
+Choose one method below to add members or teams to the Enclave.

 - Log in to the Tehama Web UI.

-- Click the name of the Room for which member access is to be granted.
+- Click the name of the Enclave for which member access is to be granted.

-- In the resulting screen (the Room interface), click MEMBERS.
+- In the resulting screen (the Enclave interface), click MEMBERS.

 (or the + PROPOSE button if you are not part of the connected organization). - From the ADD dialog, choose Members.